-Selection of 2023 Series D Bonds to be Redeemed
+Selection of Variable Rate Bonds to be Redeemed

-The 2023 Series D Bonds to be redeemed in accordance with the optional redemption provisions described above shall be selected as directed by the Corporation.
-In the event of redemption of less than all of the 2023 Series D Bonds, the Trustee shall select the 2023 Series D Bonds to be redeemed by lot, using such method of selection as it shall deem proper in its sole discretion.
-Notwithstanding anything to the contrary contained in the General Resolution or the 2023 Series D Supplemental Resolution, no 2023 Series D Bond shall be selected for redemption if the portion of such 2023 Series D Bond remaining after such redemption would not be in a denomination authorized by the General Resolution or the 2023 Series D Supplemental Resolution.
+In the event of a redemption of less than all of the Variable Rate Bonds of a Series, the Trustee shall select the Variable Rate Bonds to be redeemed by lot, using such method of selection as it shall deem proper in its sole discretion.
+Notwithstanding anything to the contrary contained in the General Resolution or the 2023 Series E-3 Supplemental Resolution or the 2018 Series L-1 Supplemental Resolution, as applicable, (i) for so long as a Liquidity Facility shall be in effect for a Series of Variable Rate Bonds, the first Variable Rate Bonds of such Series to be redeemed shall be Bank Bonds, and (ii) no Variable Rate Bond shall be selected for redemption if the portion of such Variable Rate Bond remaining after such redemption would not be in a denomination authorized by the General Resolution or the 2023 Series E-3 Supplemental Resolution or the 2018 Series L-1 Supplemental Resolution or the 2018 Series E-3 Supplemental Resolution authorized by the General Resolution or the 2023 Series E-3 Supplemental Resolution or the 2018 Series L-1 Supplemental Resolution, as applicable.

-Corporation's Right to Purchase 2023 Series D Bonds
+Corporation's Right to Purchase Variable Rate Bonds

-The Corporation retains the right to purchase any 2023 Series D Bonds, at such times, in such amounts and at such prices as the Corporation shall determine, subject to the provisions of the General Resolution, and, thereby, reduce its obligations for such 2023 Series D Bonds.
+The Corporation retains the right to purchase any Variable Rate Bonds, at such times, in such amounts and at such prices as the Corporation shall determine, subject to the provisions of the General Resolution, and, thereby, reduce its obligations, including Sinking Fund Payments, if any, for such Variable Rate Bonds.
 See "SECURITY FOR THE BONDS-Cash Flow Statements and Cash Flow Certificates" in Part II of this Official Statement.